leowzukw/into-ledger/README.md

     	Set currency if any.
   -conf string
-    	Config directory to store various into-ledger configs in. (default "/home/mrjn/.into-ledger") -csv string
+    	Config directory to store various into-ledger configs in. (default "/home/mrjn/.into-ledger") -comma string
+	Separator of fields in csv file
+  -csv string
     	File path of CSV file containing new transactions.
   -d string